-"Today's approval is a significant milestone for Alexion and, more importantly, for the subset of patients with anti-AchR antibodypositive gMG who continue to suffer from significant unresolved disease symptoms despite existing treatment options," said John Orloff, M.D., Executive Vice President and Head of Research & Development at Alexion.
-"We are proud that we could apply our deep understanding of complement biology to develop Soliris for the treatment of patients with this debilitating neuromuscular disorder."
+"Soliris represents an important treatment advance for patients in Japan with anti-AChR antibody-positive gMG who continue to suffer from significant unresolved disease symptoms despite existing treatment options," said John Orloff, M.D., Executive Vice President and Head of Research & Development at Alexion.
+"We are proud that these patients will be able to benefit from our deep understanding of complement biology, which allowed us to develop Soliris as treatment for this debilitating neuromuscular disorder."

-Chronic uncontrolled activation of the complement system, a part of the immune system, plays a major role in the debilitating symptoms and potentially life-threatening complications for patients with gMG who are anti-AchR antibody-positive.1-4 By selectively and effectively inhibiting the terminal complement cascade, Soliris targets a critical underlying cause of the disease.
+Chronic uncontrolled activation of the complement system, a part of the immune system, plays a major role in the debilitating symptoms and potentially life-threatening complications for patients with gMG who are anti-AChR antibody-positive. ^{6,7,8} By selectively and effectively inhibiting the terminal complement cascade, Soliris targets a critical underlying cause of the disease.

-"I am pleased that the FDA recognized the comprehensive clinical data supporting the benefits of Soliris for patients with anti-AchR antibody-positive gMG," said Professor James F. Howard, M.D., Department of Neurology at the University of North Carolina, Chapel Hill, and lead investigator in the clinical development of this new indication.
-"It is exciting that patients who have not responded adequately to existing therapies will now have a new treatment option that was shown in clinical studies to improve patients' symptoms, their ability to carry out activities of daily living and their quality of life."
+"It is exciting that patients with gMG in Japan whose symptoms are difficult to control will now have a new treatment option," said Professor and Chairman Hiroyuki Murai, M.D., Ph.D., Department of Neurology at the International University of Health and Welfare, School of Medicine, Tokyo, Japan and an investigator in the clinical development of this new indication.
+"I am pleased that the Ministry appreciated the ability of Soliris to improve patients' symptoms, their ability to carry out activities of daily living and their quality of life."